How long is the coronavirus infectious?

 After 5 min in bleach, or 70% ethanol, or soap, the virus is inactivated.

-In particular, under summer solstice conditions in temperate regions, sunlight illumination has a significant virus inactivation effect on non-porous materials.
-One hour of illumination of SARS-CoV-2 suspended in simulated and dried saliva is sufficient to inactivate virus particles.
+The stability of the coronavirus depends on temperature, illumination and humidity conditions.
+In particular, under summer solstice conditions in temperate regions, sunlight has a significant coronavirus inactivating effect.
+One hour of illumination of SARS-CoV-2 suspended in aerosols is sufficient to inactivate the virus particles.

 Measurement of the stability of the virus under different environmental conditions.Chin, A., Chu, J., Perera, M., Hui, K., Yen, H. L., Chan, M., ... & Poon, L. (2020).
 Stability of SARS-CoV-2 in different environmental conditions.